SvenerusoAGU/TOPS-OC1-ethos/lessons/lesson4.md

-# Lesson 4: WHERE: Impact of Open Science on academia,  communities and society as a whole: Where open science happens
+# Lesson 4.
+Impact of Open Science on academia, communities and society as a whole: Where open science happens

 ## Introduction